-This is the true story of how the Meadow of the Heads (Hovedengen) outside Danhostel Ribe got is name and of how pirates, who were decapitated, had their heads put on stake.
+This is the true story of how the Meadow of the Heads (Hovedengen) outside Danhostel Ribe got its name and of how pirates, who in former times were decapitated, had their heads put on stake right here.

-Danhostel Ribe lies beside the Meadow of the Heads (Hovedengen) leading down to Ribe River in Scandinavia’s oldest town.
+Danhostel Ribe is beautifully situated on the Meadow of the Heads (Hovedengen) leading down to Ribe River in Scandinavia’s oldest town.
 Today the meadow is preserved and part of the Wadden Sea National Park.
 At times it is flooded, so that the water comes up right next to the dike protecting Danhostel Ribe.
 At such occasions we have a “view of the sea”.

 In the 1500s there was much trouble with pirates in the North Sea.
 At that time Hovedengen was known as Todes or Tuodes Eng (Tuodes Meadow).
 Since then it has popularly been called Hovedengen (Meadow of the Heads).
 As far back as Valdemar the Great’s time (1131-1182), it was customary to put the pirates’ decapitated heads on stakes at the entrance to the harbour as a frightful warning to those who might want to try their luck to be pirates and to the delight of peaceful local merchants.

 On February 6 1555 the pirate Morten Thode and his men were beheaded and then their heads were put on stakes at this meadow located at the entrance to the harbor.
 Initially, the pirates were first arrested, but released due to lack of evidence.
 Later, however, they were arrested again and beheaded.
 While they were on release Ribe resident Peder Hvid had bought a ship from Morten Thode.
 This ship was seized by the King’s local vassal.
 But since Peter Hvid had purchased the ship while the pirate had been on release, the king ordered his vassal to return the ship to Peter Hvid.
 The whole affair is known from a preserved letter to the vassal at Riberhus Castle.

 For ghost hunters: Is Morten Thode haunting the hostel?
 Read if you dare: Haunted Hostel